JoeyBernhardt/Nutrient_analysis/models_plots.md

   filter(!is.na(taxon))
 ```

 First things, first, let's write out our models.
 The question I'm asking here is: Does calcium content of fish tissues vary with the body size of the fish?
-I.e. are smaller fish (such as sardines) better sources of calcium than large fish (such as tuna).
+I.e. are smaller fish (such as sardines) better sources of calcium than large fish (such as tuna)?
 So, I'll fit a model of calcium content as a function of body size.

-Here I'm interested in comparing the fits of the linear model using OLS and the robust fit, using robustbase.
+Here I'm interested in comparing the fits of the linear model using OLS and the robust fit, using robustbase, as suggested by Jenny.

 ```r
 size.fit.lm <- lm(log(CA_mg) ~ log(max_size), ntbl.CA)